material-components/material-components-web/packages/mdc-menu-surface/README.md

 Property | Value Type | Description
 --- | --- | ---
 `quickOpen` | `boolean` | Proxies to the foundation's `setQuickOpen()` method.
+`anchorElement` | `Element` | Gets or sets the element that the surface is anchored to, or `null` if the surface is not anchored.
+Defaults to the root element's parent `mdc-menu-surface--anchor` element if present.

 Method Signature | Description
 --- | ---